FabianMosquera/printf/README.md

 * %b: Prints the binary representation of an unsigned decimal.
 * %u: Prints unsigned integers.
 * %x: Prints the hexadecimal representation of an unsigned decimal in lowercase letters.
+* %X: Prints the hexadecimal representation of an unsigned decimal in uppercase letters.

 - - -
 # Usage